• Skip to primary navigation

 Easy Kolacky Cookies

 Come and taste small Czech kolacky cookies made from flaky cream cheese dough!
-Filled with jam and dusted with icing sugar, they melt on your tongue the moment you put them in your mouth.
+Filled with jam and dusted with icing sugar, they melt in your mouth the moment you take a bite.

 Prevent your screen from going dark